siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 ## What are Use Cases?

 Use cases in NOMAD refer to predefined categories of data that have been uploaded to NOMAD according to specifically designed schemas to meet the needs of a target research community.
 These categories are designed to help researchers quickly locate data that is most relevant to their field of study, without the need to explore large amounts of unrelated data.
-The schemas for use cases have been carefully and meticulously designed by domain experts in FAIRmat in tight collaboration with PIs in that specific field coming from a worldwide research community.
+The schemas for use cases have been carefully and meticulously designed by domain experts in FAIRmat in tight collaboration with PIs in that specific field coming from a global research community.

 ## Currently Available Use Cases